AngelJumbo/lavat/README.md

                     Besides those colors the default one is the normal foreground of your terminal.
-  -s SPEED          Set the speed, from 1 to 5. (default 1) -r RADIUS         Set the radius of the metaballs, from 1 to 10. (default: 5) -R RIM            Set a "rim" for each metaball, from 1 to 5. (default: none)
+  -s SPEED          Set the speed, from 1 to 5. (default 1) -r RADIUS         Set the radius of the metaballs, from 1 to 10. (default: 5) -R RIM            Set a "rim" for each metaball, size from 1 to 5. (default: none)
                     This option does not work with the default color -b NBALLS         Set the number of metaballs in the simulation, from 2 to 20. (default: 10) -h                Print help.